-- Covered securities (defined later) with short-term gain or loss. - Covered securities with long-term gain or loss. - Noncovered securities (securities that are not covered securities) if you choose to check box 5 when reporting their sale.
+• Covered securities (defined later) with short-term gain or loss.

+• Covered securities with long-term gain or loss.

+• Noncovered securities (securities that are not covered securities) if you choose to check box 5 when reporting their sale.

 Substitute statements.
-Brokers that use substitute statements may be able to report customer transactions (stock sales (Form 1099-B), interest earned (Forms 1099-INT and OID), dividends (Form 1099-DIV), and foreign taxes paid (Form 1099-INT)) for the year on a single substitute statement.
+Brokers that use substitute statements may be able to report customer transactions (stock sales (Form 1099-B), interest earned (Forms 1099-INT and 1099-OID), dividends (Form 1099-DIV), and foreign taxes paid (Forms 1099-DIV and 1099-INT)) for the year on a single substitute statement.
 For details, see Pub.
 1179, General Rules and Specifications for Substitute Forms 1096, 1098, 1099, 5498, and Certain Other Information Returns, which provides the rules for substitute forms.

-Additional information required for covered securities.
-For each sale of a covered security for which you are required to file Form 1099-B, report the date of acquisition (box 1b), whether the gain or loss is short-term or long-term, and whether any portion of the gain or loss is ordinary (box 2), cost or other basis (box 1e), the amount of accrued market discount (box 1f), and the loss disallowed due to a wash sale (box 1g).
-When selling a noncovered security, you may check box 5 and leave boxes 1b, 1e, 1f, 1g, and 2 blank.
+Additional information required for covered securi-

+ties.
+For each sale of a covered security for which you are required to file Form 1099-B, report the date of acquisition (box 1b); whether the gain or loss is short-term or long-term, and whether any portion of the gain or loss is ordinary (box 2); cost or other basis (box 1e); the amount of accrued market discount (box 1f); and the loss disallowed due to a wash sale (box 1g).
+When selling a noncovered security and reporting it on a separate Form 1099-B, you may check box 5 and leave boxes 1b, 1e, 1f, 1g, and 2 blank.
 If you check box 5, you may choose to report the information requested in boxes 1b, 1e, 1f, 1g, and 2 and will not be subject to penalties under section 6721 or 6722 for failure to report this information correctly.

 Example.
-Your customer Mary bought shares of stock in ABC Corporation in April 1995, April 2015, and August

-2015.
-The shares of stock bought in 2015 are covered securities.
-The shares of stock bought in April 1995 are noncovered securities.
-In June 2016, Mary sells all of the stock in a single transaction.
-Even though the stock was sold in a single transaction, you must report the sale of the covered securities on two separate 2016 Forms 1099-B (one for the securities bought in April 2015 with long-term gain or loss and one for the securities bought in August 2015 with short-term gain or loss).
-You must report the sale of the noncovered securities on a third Form 1099-B or on the Form 1099-B reporting the sale of the covered securities bought in April 2015 (reporting long-term gain or loss).
-You may check box 5 if reporting the noncovered securities on a third Form 1099-B. If you check box 5, you may leave boxes 1b, 1e, and 2 blank or you may complete boxes 1b, 1e, and 2 and not be subject to penalties under section 6721 or 6722 for failing to report this information
+Your customer Bella bought shares of stock in ABC Corporation in April 2000, April 2020, and August 2020.
+The shares of stock bought in 2020 are covered securities.
+The shares of stock bought in April 2000 are noncovered securities.
+In June 2021, Bella sells all of the stock in a single transaction.
+Even though the stock was sold in a single transaction, you must report the sale of the covered securities on two separate 2021 Forms 1099-B (one for the securities bought in April 2020 with long-term gain or loss and one for the securities bought in August 2020 with short-term gain or loss).
+You must report the sale of the noncovered securities on a third Form 1099-B or on the Form 1099-B reporting the sale of the covered securities bought in April 2020 (reporting long-term gain or loss).
+You may check box 5 if reporting the noncovered securities on a third Form 1099-B. If you check box 5, you may leave boxes 1b, 1e, and 2 blank or you may complete boxes 1b, 1e, and 2 and not be subject to penalties under section 6721 or 6722 for failing to report this information correctly.

 Short sales of securities.
-Do not report a short sale entered into after 2010 until the year a customer delivers a security to satisfy the short sale obligation.
+Do not report a short sale entered into after 2010 until the year a customer delivers a security to satisfy the short sale obligation, unless there is backup withholding.
+See Backup withholding, later.
 Disregard sections 1259 (constructive sales) and 1233(h) (short sales of property that becomes worthless).
 Report the short sale on a single Form 1099-B unless: